15 Expats Talk about Health Insurance and Healthcare in France

 Do you have anything more to add about local medical facilities in France?

 "France has a strong healthcare system, and its citizens are generally pleased with the quality of medical care they receive.
 Among those surveyed in a survey of the European healthcare systems conducted by the EU, 83% were satisfied with the medical care they received in the past year, far higher than the EU average of 72%.
 France is home to a large number of world-renowned medical facilities, with cutting edge medical technology, experienced medical staff, and a high standard of healthcare.
-In addition to this, many of the treatments and procedures offered in France are either covered by public healthcare or heavily subsidized, allowing citizens to receive high quality medical care without being overly burdened with the costs," commented one expat who moved to France.
+In addition to this, many of the treatments and procedures offered in France are either covered by public healthcare or heavily subsidized, allowing citizens to receive high quality medical care without being overly burdened with the costs," said one expat living in France.

 As a foreigner living in France, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in France, you will have access to public healthcare.
 The French healthcare system is one of the best in the world, providing comprehensive coverage for all citizens and residents.
 It is funded by taxes and social security contributions, and is free at the point of use.
 The system is based on a network of public hospitals and clinics, as well as private providers.
-The quality of care is generally high, and the system is well-regarded for its efficiency and cost-effectiveness," remarked one expat living in France.
+The quality of care is generally high, and the system is well-regarded for its efficiency and cost-effectiveness," wrote an expat living in France.

 What have your experiences during the pandemic with the local healthcare system been like?